AdaCore/gnatdashboard/docs/source/user-manual/execute_driver.rst

 :command:`--exec`
 ^^^^^^^^^^^^^^^^^

 Expects a Python file as argument.
-Executes the specified Python file.
+Executes the specified Python file after that the database has been updated.
 This allows for post-processing, possibly on the local database, using the exposed Python API.
-Implies :command:`--incremental` (retains any previous database).
+This implies implicit :command:`--incremental` (retains any previous database) since a post-processing is performed on an already existing database and the incremental behavior will apply automatically when the :command:`--exec` switch is used.

 .. _gnathub-switch-incremental: